 6 months

-Hulu Ad Manager (now Disney Campaign Manager) launched as a self-serve platform for SMB advertisers.
-As the business shifted focus to agencies, who brought higher revenue and more complex account structures, we expanded the platform with brand hierarchies, sub-accounts, and permission-based multi-user access.
+Hulu Ad Manager (now Disney Campaign Manager) launched as a self-serve ad platform for SMB advertisers.
+As the business shifted focus to agencies, we expanded with brand hierarchies, sub-accounts, and multi-user access — the right call for advertisers.
+But the Admin Portal, used by account managers and support teams, was built as a direct mirror of the advertiser-facing interface.
+It organized everything by entity type — accounts, campaigns, users — exactly backwards from how support teams worked.

 That mismatch became a real operational problem as the platform scaled and support volume grew.